Feature Alignment as a Generative Process: Methods

-We choose the distribution $p(\mathbf{z})$ according to the principle of maximum entropy: since the latent variables are in the range $(-\infty, +\infty)$, the Gaussian distribution is best suited in this case.
-We then constrain each latent variable as to come from a Gaussian distribution with zero mean value and variance equal to one.
-Just as the VAE, we can not train the encoder by sampling directly from the mean and variance of the latent vector.
-Instead, we use the renormalization trick: we sample a random vector $\epsilon$ from a normal distribution, the latent vector is then: $\mathbf{z_x} = \mu_x + \epsilon \odot \sigma^2_x$, with $\odot$ the element-wise product.
-Note that we do not have an random normal vector for $\mathbf{z_r}$, since its purpose is solely to reconstruct $\mathbf{x}$.
-Figure 3 summarizes training a VAE with feature alignment.
+The distribution $p(\mathbf{z})$ is chosen according to the principle of maximum entropy: since the latent variables are in the range $(-\infty, +\infty)$, the~Gaussian distribution is the most appropriate for this case.
+Each latent variable is then constrained to have a Gaussian distribution with zero mean and one variance.
+Similar to VAE, we cannot train the encoder by directly sampling the mean and variance of the latent vector.
+Instead, we employ the re-parametrization trick: we sample a random vector $\epsilon$ from a normal distribution, the~latent vector is represented as $\mathbf{z_x} = \mu_x + \epsilon \odot \sigma^2_x$, with~$\odot$ the element-wise product.
+Because~the role of $\mathbf{z_r}$ is only to reconstruction, it should be noted that we do not have a random normal vector for this variable.
+Figure~\ref{fig:vae} summarizes training a VAE with feature~alignment.